IAHispano/Applio/README.md

 ## Docker Instance

-Es necesario un nivel mas tecnico para este tipo de uso.
-Puedes usar este cuadernillo de Jupyter para incializar Applio en maquinas virtuales con GPU.
-Este instalara todo Applio del brand main de Github.
+A more technical level is required for this type of use.
+You can use this Jupyter notebook to initialize Applio on virtual machines with GPU.
+This will install the entire Applio from the main branch of GitHub.

-### Requisitos/Recomendaciones
+### Requirements/Recommendations
-- Utilizar docker image `tensorflow/tensorflow:2.9.0-gpu`
+- Use the docker image `>= tensorflow/tensorflow:2.9.0-gpu`
-- Al menos `20 GB de alacenamiento como minimo.` (Agregar mas espacio para tus modelos/entrenamientos)
+- At least `20 GB of storage minimum.` (Add more space for your models/training)
-- Utilizar Jupyther `>= 7.3.1`
+- Use Jupyter `>= 7.3.1`
-- Configurar redicción de puertos `6969 (Applio GUI) y 6006 (Tensorboard GUI)`
+- Configure port forwarding `6969 (Applio GUI) and 6006 (TensorBoard GUI)`
-- Instalación de drivers necesarios para utilizar la GPU
+- Install necessary drivers to use the GPU

-Puedes obtener el cuadernillo aquí: [Jupyter Notebook]()
+You can get the notebook here: [Jupyter Notebook](https://github.com/IAHispano/Applio-RVC-Fork/blob/main/assets/Applio_Jupyter.ipynb) by iroaK

 ## References